 Never locate heavy objects on the venting hoses.
 It will be cause of bucking, distortions and damages.

 HELM SEAT and CUSHIONS.

-You can see the main components of the helm seat in Fig.6

-The front seats (Fig.6 (3)) can be used in two positions: as a seat and as a bolster.
+You can see the main components of the helm seat in Fig.6 The seats (1) can be used in two positions: as a seat and as a bolster.